 It’s critical to examine the reasons for late-night snacking.
 “What I’m recommending on eating before bed is noticing, is it actual physical hunger, or are you eating more out of habit or boredom?”
 Harbstreet says.
 “Or is there an emotional trigger component?
 That’s important for directing next steps.”

-Studies also show associations between eating before bed and weight gain.
+Studies also show associations between eating before bed and weight gain (especially with these bad foods).
 A 2013 Appetite analysis of “average sleepers” (whose midpoint of sleep was before 5:30 a.m.) and “late sleepers” (whose midpoint was after 5:30 a.m.) found that late sleepers were prone to consuming more protein, fat, and carbohydrates after 8 p.m..
 And the consumption of all three macronutrients after 8 p.m. was associated with a higher body mass index.

 Keep your BMI in check with our workouts.
 View some samples here.